Explore the Bay of Fundy

 Shorter hikes can be done to discover the waterfalls at Wards Brook or Economy on the way to our location or you might want to stop at Five Islands Provincial Park that offers magnificent views and walks.
 The Bay of Fundy also attracts large amounts of migratory birds for spectacular bird watching in several locations.
 For those with some time and no fear of heights, you may want to check out paragliding from the cliffs with Pegasus paragliding located near Parrsboro.

 You may be surprised at the culinary delights available in this remote area.
 In Advocate Harbour, just opened in May 2009, is the incredible Wild Caraway Restaurant and Cafe (902 392-2889).
 Enjoy the views overlooking Advocate Harbour while indulging in cuisine made from fresh ingredients, with a flair that will tantalize and satisfy.
 Andrew, who has moved here from Australia, is a talented chef and he works hard at preparing delicious, well presented meals.
 Add Sarah's energy, big smiles and scrumptious desserts and you are in for a treat!
 In the cozy hamlet of Spencer's Island you find the Beach Cafe (902 392-2390).
 The owners use local produce, often from their own organically grown garden and fresh fish from local fishermen.
 A dining experience in this funky restaurant is a unique experience.
 Or up the road at Cape d'Or (902 670-0534) visit the Lighthouse restaurant for an excellent meal with a view from your dining chair that cannot be matched.
 The road up is gravel and can be rough - but it is worth it as this is also a special place with fantastic viewpoints, lighthouse and awesome Dory Rips.
-If you are a golfer there is a beautifully located 9-hole course in Parrsboro also home to an acclaimed live theater called The Ships Company Theater.
+If you are a golfer there is a beautifully located 9-hole course in Parrsboro, which is also home to an acclaimed live theater called The Ships Company Theater.
 An interesting place to spend some time is the Destination Gallery where you can experience the talents of Canadian artists with their creations of wood, paint, clay, metal, photo and stone.